 Add potatoes to the coconut curry blend, and bring to a boil and then let simmer.

-While it’s simmering, in a separate skillet add 2 tbsp of butter or coconut oil on medium high heat.
+While it's simmering, in a separate skillet add 2 tablespoon of butter or coconut oil on medium high heat.
 Add garlic and onions, and stir fry for 1 minute.

 Add in the cubed chickens to the cooking pan with garlic and onion, and cook for 5 minutes, stirring to cook evenly.
 Transfer the chicken, onion, and garlic mixture to the cooking pan with the coconut curry blend.